Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

-where $\|\cdot \|_{L_{ p }(\Omega, P)}$ denotes the $L_p$ norm on $\Omega$ and the Lebesgue integral on $P$ and $KL(P||Q)$ denotes the KL-divergence between $P$ and $Q$. \end{theorem} These bounds are applicable to all $K$-Lipschitz continuous estimators optimized using the $f$-divergence loss functions with early stopping, as discussed in Section \ref{Subsection_in_validating_phase} and supported by Theorem \ref{main_theorem_sample_requirement_2}.
+where $|\cdot |_{L_p (\Omega, P)}$ denotes the $L_p$ norm on $\Omega$ with respect to measure $P$, and $KL(P||Q)$ denotes the KL-divergence between $P$ and $Q$. \end{theorem} These bounds apply to all $K$-Lipschitz continuous estimators optimized with early stopping using the $f$-divergence loss functions, as discussed in Section \ref{Subsection_in_validating_phase} and supported by Theorem \ref{main_theorem_sample_requirement_2}.

-Theorem \ref{main_section_3_theorem_sample_requirement} indicates that the curse of dimensionality occurs when $p = 1$.
-For $p > 1$, both the curse of dimensionality and the large sample requirement for high KL-divergence data occur concurrently.
-Equation (\ref{Eq_section_3_theorem_sample_requirement_t1_2}) demonstrates that the $L_p$ error escalates significantly with increasing KL-divergence for $p > 1$, and this increase accelerates as $p$ increases.
-These theoretical findings are corroborated by numerical experiments, which are discussed in the subsequent section.
+Theorem \ref{main_section_3_theorem_sample_requirement} indicates that the curse of dimensionality arises when $p = 1$.
+For $p > 1$, both the curse of dimensionality and the large sample requirements for high KL-divergence data occur simultaneously.
+In particular, Equation (\ref{Eq_section_3_theorem_sample_requirement_t1_2}) shows that the $L_p$ error increases exponentially with growing KL-divergence for $p > 1$, and this growth accelerates as $p$ increases.
+These theoretical insights are validated by numerical experiments, which are presented in the following section.